boris-volkov/chess_viewer/README.md

 The program loads a random PGN from `games/` and PNG assets from `pieces/`.

-## Windows Binary Releases
+## Releases and packaging
-Professional standard is to keep binaries out of git and publish them via GitHub Releases.
+Windows binaries are published via GitHub Releases to keep the repo clean.
-Package a Windows zip with:
+The release zip contains:
 - `chess_viewer.exe`
 - SDL2/SDL2_image runtime DLLs and their dependencies
 - `games/` and `pieces/`